b-walls/film-finder/README.md

 on the home page to get your next movie night going!

 ## **Notice**
-App will take a while to cold start due to free hosting, give it a bit to load and you'll be in the clear!
+App will take a while on a cold start due to free hosting, give it a bit to load and you'll be in the clear!

 [Check out the web app here](https://film-finder-1123.onrender.com/)